Micro-cosm/micro-client-library/README.md

 </h2>

 ---
-...then congrats, you just built a static web component that you can proudly deploy anywhere and run anywhere!
+...then congrats, you just built a static web component that you can proudly deploy anywhere and runs anywhere!

 Feel free to try [micro-realm](https://github.com/Micro-cosm/micro-realm) and just as quickly deploy to firebase and integrate to your enterprise GCP services.